Kevinwochan/Slackr/README.md

 |   1     |8pm Monday 9th March (**week 4**)    |In YOUR **week 4** laboratory  |30%                                |
 |   2     |8pm Sunday 29th March (**week 6**)   |In YOUR **week 7** laboratory  |40%                                |
 |   3     |8pm Sunday 19th April (**week 9**)   |In YOUR **week 10** laboratory |30%                                |

+## Working with the frontend

+Every group has had a new repository created for them since iteration 2.
+It's URL is *https://gitlab.cse.unsw.edu.au/COMP1531/20T1/[yourgroupname]*.
+Instructions of how to have your frontend use your backend are there.

+If you run the frontend at the same time as your flask server is running on the backend, then you can power the frontend via your backend.

+### Frontend Demo

+A **working example of the frontend** can be used at [https://www.slackr.com.au](https://www.slackr.com.au)

+The data is reset daily, but you can use this link to play around and get a feel for how the application should behave.

 ## Expectations